-With Trezor, when you first connect it to your PC, it shows a nine digit pin code on its OLED screen, and you need to enter the same pin code by clicking on your corresponding PC screen.
-This code is generated randomly every time you connect Trezor, and makes sure that even if your PC is compromised with malware, your private keys will still be safe with Trezor.
+With Trezor, when you first connect it to your PC, it shows a nine-digit pin code on its OLED screen, and you need to enter the same pin code by clicking on your corresponding PC screen.
+This code is generated randomly every time you connect to Trezor and makes sure that even if your PC is compromised with malware, your private keys will still be safe with Trezor.

 You will be asked to write your 24-word recovery seed after entering the pin.
 Again, your recovery key is the only way to restore your Bitcoins, which means that you need to keep it.

 It’s important to note that an additional passphrase can be added to the 24-word seed, which provides extra protection because anyone who finds someone else’s 24-word seed is free to access the funds.
 If the optional passphrase is added, then an attacker wouldn’t be able to access funds without both the passphrase and the seed.
 The passphrase cannot be recovered if it is forgotten.

 After that, using Trezor is pretty similar to the Ledger.